zX3no/Omnia/README.md

   var secs = t.rem(60);
 ```

 Kotlin is easier than Java.
-It's a very mediorce langauge in all aspects.
+It's a very mediocre language in all aspects.
 However since android requires you to use either Java or Kotlin I'd go with Kotlin.

 ### C#